gbmhunter/blog/content/programming/languages/c/string-manipulation/_index.md

 ### atof()

+`atof()` is a historic way of converting a string to a double-precision float (yes, even though the function has `f` in it's name, it actually returns a `double`).

-The biggest let-down with `atof()` is that you cannot distinguish between the text input "0.0" and when there is no valid number to convert.
+The biggest let-down with `atof()` is that you cannot distinguish between the text input `"0.0"` and when there is no valid number to convert.
 This is because `atof()` returns `0.0` if it can't find a valid float number in the input string.
 For example:

 ```c
 // Result is the same (0.0) in both of these cases).